Dubai Travel Tips: 19 Things to Know Before Your First Visit

 Dubai is a shopper’s paradise, but prices can vary a lot depending on where you shop.
 The prestigious locations like the Dubai Mall are home to some of the most expensive brands in the world and the prices here are usually very high.
 You will be able to find much better deals at the Dubai Outlet Mall, for example.

-Also, if you go to various local markets (souks), be sure to shop around for better deals.
-Also, don’t forget to haggle – and not a little!
-Many sellers take advantage of tourists asking ridiculously high prices.
-Often, 3-4 times higher than what you should pay, and likely even more… Don’t be shy, offer the price that seems correct to you, and be prepared to walk away.
+If you visit local markets (souks), be sure to shop around for better deals and don’t forget to haggle!
+Many sellers take advantage of tourists by asking ridiculously high prices.
+Often, 3-4 times higher than what you should pay, sometimes even more… Don’t be shy, offer the price that seems correct to you, and be prepared to walk away.

 No way I would pay 70 euros for a tiny bottle of perfume at a market!
 And so we started the negotiations.
 In the end, I paid 20 euros in cash which – to me – felt like a correct price.
 The seller was telling me that this was way too low and he was only willing to do it because it was our last day in Dubai and my kids were cute… 😉

-After that, I saw similar perfumes at Dubai Airport souvenir store and indeed, most of them were about 20-25 euros for about the same size I got.
-So don’t be afraid to negotiate and if you don’t feel comfortable with the price or the quality, simply walk away.
+On the way home, I saw similar perfumes at the Dubai Airport souvenir store, and indeed, most of them were about 20-25 euros for the same size bottle.
+So don’t be afraid to negotiate, and if you don’t feel comfortable with the price or the quality, simply walk away.

 Arabic perfume at Dubai old town souk